Prz1vaL/Secure-Multi-Party-Computation/README.md

 sometimes SMPC), Linear Secret Sharing Schemes (LSSSs).

 Behind the Scenes :
- This Topic was part of the coursework  assigned to me by the lecturer of Crtical Systems Engineering (CS5032) and my job was to create a summary based on my understanding of the paper.
-At the first glance , It was just gibberish and pretty confusing to me but I gave myself time to understand the basics via watching related videos of how MPC functions and its integration with Sharing Schemes and the implementation in real -life scenarios.
-I was able to successfully understand the workings of the tool and its huge benefit in the field of distributed computing.
+The Critical Systems Engineering (CS5032) lecturer assigned me this topic as part of the coursework, and it was my responsibility to summarise it based on what I understood from the paper.
+When I initially looked at it, it seemed like gibberish and was quite complicated, but I gave myself time to learn the fundamentals by viewing films that explained how the MPC works, how it is integrated with sharing schemes, and how it is used in real-world situations.
+I was able to comprehend the tool's operation and its significant use in the field of distributed computing.

 Link to Original Paper :
 https://dl.acm.org/doi/pdf/10.1145/3387108

+Link to basic Draft (v 1.0) :